 Gather insights into how people feel about what they're doing or saying in the study, great for gathering qualitative results!

 Observe and facilitate a moderated card sort with OptimalSort at a computer or on a tablet.
 Or, you can print out your cards from from OptimalSort's printable cards PDF and let your participants sort the paper cards manually.
 Afterwards you can use a barcode scanner to quickly enter the data back in OptimalSort to use our advanced analysis tools!

 The most comprehensive, beautiful and insightful card sort results available anywhere.

 Identify obvious clusters and dive into alternate pairings.

 You can view the OptimalSort similarity matrix in a web browser or download it as a spreadsheet.
 The similarity matrix clusters together the strongest card groups along the diagonal edge and features mouse hover effects to assist with readability.

 Find the top three most acceptable but substantially different submissions by participants in your card sort as tested against the other participant submissions.
-Quickly see the different popular grouping strategies and to use this information to inform your final information architecture.
+Use this information to inform your final information architecture.

-- Raw Data: The raw data from your card sort is available in comma separated value (CSV) format for use with most spreadsheet applications, database systems and statistical packages.
+Download your raw data as a CSV for use with most spreadsheet applications, database systems and statistical packages.